Tejon Pass: Weather impacts

 The pass is sunny in summer, spring, and autumn, but is subject to severe weather and closure to traffic in winter.
+Car engines frequently overheat when ascending the long grade, especially in hot weather.
 The 40-mile stretch of Interstate 5 between Grapevine and Castaic is sometimes closed by the California Highway Patrol, generally because of the icy conditions combined with the steep grade of the pass, and the high traffic during the winter holidays.
 The Highway Patrol is also concerned, especially with the number of big-rigs that pass through, that one accident in the snowy conditions might force traffic to slow down or come to a complete stop, leaving hundreds of vehicles stalled at once.
 Whenever there is such a closure, traffic must either wait for it to reopen, or endure a multi-hour detour.

 Communities

 This historic gap has given its name to the Mountain Communities of the Tejon Pass.
 Beginning on the south at Santa Clarita, it passes through Castaic, Gorman, and Lebec, to end at Grapevine.
 It passes by the Tejon Ranch, where two large planned communities—Centennial and Tejon Mountain Village—are proposed.